How to Apply

 - Recruitment and selection of participants is done without regard to race, gender, age, color, religion, national origin, mental or physical disability, or status as a veteran.

-- Notification of an internship offer is made by a host laboratory Education Director, via a congratulatory email message through the online application system, followed by a formal official offer package.
+- Notification of an internship offer is made by a host laboratory/facility Education Director, via a congratulatory email message through the online application system, followed by a formal official offer package.
 The offer package will provide details regarding the stipend, housing, travel, program orientation, identification of the research advisor and research project, the institutional setting, any special requirements, and the expected deliverables.

 - The offer must be accepted within 10 calendar days upon receipt of the system generated formal offer and related information.